nubenetes/awesome-kubernetes/docs/databases.md

 * [cloud.redhat.com: Simplifying Database Cloud Service Access](https://cloud.redhat.com/blog/simplifying-database-cloud-service-access)
 * [venturebeat.com: The rise of Kubernetes and its impact on enterprise databases](https://venturebeat.com/2021/11/03/the-rise-of-kubernetes-and-its-impact-on-enterprise-databases/)
 * [vladmihalcea.com: Single-Primary Database Replication](https://vladmihalcea.com/single-primary-database-replication/)
+* [treblle.com: How does Treblle scale on AWS without breaking the bank?](https://treblle.com/blog/how-does-treblle-scale-on-aws-without-breaking-the-bank) A completely scalable intake solution that didn't require a database because all the data was stored on S3.

 ## How to choose the right database for your service
 * [medium.com: How to choose the right database for your service 🌟](https://medium.com/wix-engineering/how-to-choose-the-right-database-for-your-service-97b1670c5632)